Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 Will there be additional funding through Probation for an increase in local juvenile probation officers?

-Yes, the State will pay 100% of extra costs incurred by the counties to implement RTA, including the costs of additional probation officers.
-In certain circumstances, there may be a local share of RTA costs if a county/New York City is unable to comply with the Tax Cap or demonstrate fiscal hardship as required in the RTA bill.
+Yes, the State will pay 100% of extra costs incurred by the counties to implement RTA, including the costs of additional probation officers associated with caseload increases that exceed the number of intakes and supervised cases the county had in 2017 (baseline year).
+In certain circumstances, there may be a local share of RTA costs if a county is unable to comply with the Tax Cap or demonstrate fiscal hardship.

 How does OCFS plan to ensure staff safety from violence perpetrated by older youth?